blinkinput/blinkinput-xamarin/README.md

 # Integration via Binding projects

-If you do not wish to use BlinkID NuGet packages, you can directly reference binding projects in your solutions.
+If you do not wish to use BlinkInput NuGet packages, you can directly reference binding projects in your solutions.
 Just make sure that following conditions are met:

 - all large binary files have been checked out
     - to ensure that all files have been checked out, please make sure that you have installed [Git Large File Storage](https://git-lfs.github.com/) and that you have fetched all LFS files with `git lfs pull` command.